JuliaWeb/Hyperscript.jl/README.md

 # }
 ```

-There are a few things left to document, but they're both optional:
+There are a few things out of this quick introduction, both optional:

 * The scoped style system allows you to define local styles that apply to only part of a page
 * You can compute with CSS units using Julia syntax: